 The audio guide APP for the exhibition was available for free download here:

 The picture archive, which was established shortly after the founding of the Emschergenossenschaft (1899), is one of the most important archives in the region and now comprises 200,000 digital and analogue picture units.
 The collection is supplemented by a fund of aerial photographs from the 1920s onwards.
 It offers a unique documentation of water management in the northern Ruhr region from 1906 to 1966.
 A total of 40,000 glass plate negatives were digitised in a process lasting several years and handed over to the Ruhr Museum in 2005 for photo-conservation.

 The Emschergenossenschaft is a water management company under public law that lives the cooperative principle as the guiding principle of its own actions.
 It was founded in 1899 as the first organisation of its kind in Germany and since then has been responsible, among other things, for the maintenance of the Emscher, wastewater disposal and purification, and flood protection.

-As a family, discover the Emscher your way with quizzes (German and English), guided tours and workshops.
+Families discovered the Emscher your way with quizzes (German and English), guided tours and workshops.

-Each guided tour from the programme of events can also be booked by you as an individual group tour.
+Each guided tour from the programme of events could also be booked by you as an individual group tour.
 You can arrange the language, time, group size and topic with our colleagues in the visitor service.